Hiring External Support:

 Benefit: Speed, simplicity, and autonomy for the leader to get things done.

 Risk: Can scare people and make them feel powerless.
-Successful when the consultant takes full control while coaching individuals, helping them towards independence.
+Successful when the consultant takes full control, while coaching individuals, helping them grow towards independence.

-Application: When internal capabilities are insufficient to achieve desired results, such as in turnaround situations.
+Application: When internal capability or bandwidth are insufficient to achieve desired results, such as in turnaround situations.